aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

 priorities (and please no one).
 Ultimately, we have to make hard decisions.

-It's the formal Rust teams, the people who make the final decisions, who are tasked to take in and care about a plurality of perspectives, but ultimately put forth a singular, coherent vision.
+It's the formal Rust teams, the people who make the final decisions, who are tasked to take in and care about a plurality of *perspectives*, but ultimately put forth a singular, coherent *vision*.
 They are the keepers of the vision, the counterbalance to the process of exploration and give-and-take.

 ## Fear and power